ashish3010/NotesApp/README.md

 # NotesApp

 A modern, feature-rich note-taking application built with Next.js and React.
-NotesApp allows you to create, organize, and manage your notes efficiently with support for hashtags, search, and a clean, responsive UI.
+NotesApp allows you to create, organize, and manage your notes efficiently with support for hashtags, search, Gemini AI-powered note summarization, and a clean, responsive UI.

 ---

 ## Features

-- **Create, Edit, and Delete Notes**: Easily manage your notes with a user-friendly interface.
+- **Create, Edit, and Delete Notes:** Easily manage your notes with a user-friendly interface.
-- **Hashtag Support**: Add hashtags to your notes for better organization and quick filtering.
+- **Hashtag Support:** Add hashtags to your notes for better organization and quick filtering.
-- **Search Functionality**: Instantly find notes using the search bar.
+- **Search Functionality:** Instantly find notes using the search bar.
-- **Note Summarization with Gemini AI**: Summarize your notes using integrated Gemini AI technology.
+- **Note Summarization with Gemini AI:** Summarize your notes using integrated Gemini AI technology for quick overviews and insights.
-- **Responsive Design**: Works seamlessly on desktop and mobile devices.
+- **Responsive Design:** Works seamlessly on desktop and mobile devices, with a dedicated mobile UI for saved notes.
-- **Modern UI**: Built with Material UI and custom CSS for a beautiful look.
+- **Modern UI:** Built with Material UI and custom CSS for a beautiful look.
-- **State Management**: Uses a centralized store for efficient state handling.
+- **State Management:** Uses Zustand for efficient, centralized state handling.
+- **Local Storage Persistence:** Notes are saved to your browser's local storage for offline access.
-- **Code Quality**: Enforced with ESLint and Prettier for consistent code style.
+- **Code Quality:** Enforced with ESLint and Prettier for consistent code style.

 ---